Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--product-and-strategy.md

 boring -- plans https://skamille.medium.com/make-boring-plans-9438ce5cb053
 boring -- technology https://mcfunley.com/choose-boring-technology
 churn
-customer segmentation = Strategic, Enterprise, Mid-Market, SMB earliest -- 01 feedback-able product (EFP) earliest -- 02 testable product = first release that customers can actually do something with
+computers should adapt to users = not necessarily if the solution is good (ex. typing on a keyboard, Palm Graffiti) https://www.creativitypost.com/technology/the_memory_prediction_framework_of_intelligence_and_the_subject_of_creativi customer segmentation = Strategic, Enterprise, Mid-Market, SMB earliest -- 01 feedback-able product (EFP) earliest -- 02 testable product = first release that customers can actually do something with